asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 [^edges]: Nor does it into account the edges of the Grid (where only Red faces may, well, face.)
 However, the edges of the Grid are unlikely to be reached, so I will ignore that for now.

-It follows that for each placed `Cell` in `cells`, it must update th surrounding candidates.
+It follows that for each placed `Cell` in `cells`, it must update the surrounding candidates.
 So a function that gives out the candidates per face is needed.
-This can almost just be harcoded, since each number maps neatly to a specific square.
+This can almost just be hardcoded, since each number maps neatly to a specific square.
 It is possible to hard code it for each tile individually, but where is the fun in that.

 ```odin
 Candidate_Set :: [Side]Candidates // Enumerated arrays, a nice Odin feature.